 Feeding Habits - What Do Cardinals Eat

 The adults food consist of insects, spiders, wild fruits, berries, and weed seeds.
+In winter, Cardinals eat more seeds and berries since insects are few.
 Preferring to perch while eating at bird feeders, the ideal cardinal bird feeder is the hopper style.
 Two seed types that these

 birds like are, Black-oil sunflower seed and safflower seed.
 You can see what the seed looks like here: Seed Types